Person-First Language

 Person-First Language is used to speak appropriately and respectfully about an individual with a disability.
 Person-First Language emphasizes the person not the disability.
 An example is saying "a person with a disability" instead of "disabled person".
 A person's disability does not define who they are.

-Say This… |
+| Say This… | Not This |

-A person who uses a wheelchair A person who is a wheelchair user |
+| A person who uses a wheelchair A person who is a wheelchair user | Wheelchair bound Confined to a wheelchair |

 |